apache/spark-website/README.md

  You probably don't need to install that unless you want to regenerate the pygments CSS file.
  It requires Python, and can be installed by running `sudo easy_install Pygments`.

+## Merge PR

+To merge pull request, use the merge_pr.py script which also squash the commits.